Quick & Easy At-Home Remedies.

 STERLING SILVER naturally oxidizes over time.
 This grey hue is often caused by a chemical reaction to items containing sulfer or oxygen in the air.
 It can be removed with a metal polish & polishing cloth, or with an easy at-home remedy:

-- When finished, rinse with clean water and wipe dry with a different clean cloth
+Finally, rinse the jewelry with clean water and wipe dry with a clean cloth

 10KT OR 14KT SOLID GOLD are precious metals that will not oxidize or discolor, since they are the least reactive metal.
 To increase longevity and maintain cleanliness, buff with a polishing cloth, or use this easy at-home remedy: